 However much I thank Coding Ninjas, it would feel less to me.
 After my first year, I had learned most languages currently used in the industry like Python, C, and C++.
 I wanted to do DSA next, for which I followed some tutorials on YouTube, but I did not find them up to the mark as I was not able to think of and write solutions on my own.
 When I told the same to a senior of mine, he recommended the DSA course of Coding Ninjas.

 Initially, I felt the price for the course was too high, but my senior told me it is worth the money.
 Therefore, I got enrolled in the course which turned out to be a great decision for my career.

 I enjoyed studying at Coding Ninjas and used to solve questions and lectures throughout my summer break.
-I was able to comprehend complex concepts like recursion, trees and DP.
+I was able to comprehend complex concepts like recursion, trees, and DP.

-The course at Coding Ninjas is far ahead from the other courses in the market because here they teach us how to create a solution and not learn the solution for questions as given on GFG.
+The course at Coding Ninjas is far ahead of the other courses in the market because here they teach us how to create a solution and not learn the solution for questions as given on GFG.